 Motorcycle Travel, Part II: Planning

-So you’ve picked a destination you want to ride your motorcycle to.
+Have you picked a destination you want to ride your motorcycle to?
+Great!
 Now have some fun planning it!

 See cool stuff